top of page

 Food Waste - let's reduce it!

-Zero Carbon Guildford runs a Community Fridge in Guildford Town Centre on Tuesdays and Thursdays 10.30 - 11.30
+Zero Carbon Guildford runs a Community Fridge in Guildford Town Centre on Tuesdays and Thursdays after 10.30 and often also has food on Wednesdays Fridays and Saturdays

-People can come and take a share of the ‘surplus’ food that has been collected from local supermarkets.
-This is not only helping the Community but it prevents perfectly good food from going to an anaerobic digester or for animal feed and instead makes it available for human consumption.
+People can come and take a share of the ‘surplus’ food that has been collected from local supermarkets bakeries and fareshare.
+This not only helps the Community but it prevents perfectly good food from being ‘underused’ and either being burnt for fuel, fed to animals or turned into compost and instead makes it available for human consumption.

 The total amount of surplus food redistributed for human consumption in 2022 in the UK was around 170,000 tonnes, up from 106,000 tonnes in 2021.
 70% of this was distributed via charitable channels.
-This is one way supermarkets are able to cut down on their food waste - but what about us, what could we be doing?
+This is one way supermarkets are able to cut down on their food waste - but what about households, what could we be doing to cut our food waste?

 WRAP (Waste & Resources Action Programme) is a British registered charity: their latest research (Nov 23) shows that in 2021 UK households threw away 6.4 million tonnes (Mt) of food and that a huge 4.7 Mt of this (73%) could have been eaten.
 Of the total food waste arising in the UK in 2021 (ca. 10.7 Mt) 15% was wasted On-farm, 13% Manufacture, 10% Hospitality and Food Sector, 2% Retail, and 60% Household.
 This shows that as households we are responsible for wasting an awful lot of food.